kalin-marinov/express-swagger-generator/README.md

 This is a fork of [express-swagger-generator](https://github.com/pgroot/express-swagger-generator)

 With the difference it supports reading typescript definitions along with the JSDOC definitions.
-The typescript parsing is based on [typescript-json-schema](https://github.com/YousefED/typescript-json-schema)
+The typescript parsing is based on [typescript-json-schema](https://github.com/YousefED/typescript-json-schema) library.

 Support of enums and arrays is also added in this library.